bertrand12345/Data_ENG_project1/README.md

 ### SQLite Destination Lab

 #### **Overview:**
-In this lab, you will work with the `etl.py` command-line tool to extract keywords from a text file and load them into a SQLite database.
-You will then query the database and customize the tool to return a specific number of results.
+In this lab, we will work with the `etl.py` command-line tool to extract keywords from a text file and load them into a SQLite database.
+We will then query the database and customize the tool to return a specific number of results.

 #### **Tasks:**
 1. **First**, run the `python etl.py` command and observe the three commands available: `delete`, `etl`, and `query`.